 He’s just shouting at cars and people.
 (And how much truth can anyone hear in that environment anyhow?)
 I am sure he means well.
 Maybe your second-cousin-once-removed found Jesus through a street preacher like him, but that’s rare, very rare.
 Most of the peeps where I live who don’t know Jesus don’t want anything to do with Bullhorn’s Jesus, and I don’t blame them for their reluctance.

 What About Us?
-Are WE Hyper Religious?
+Are WE Overtly Religious?

 However, before we point fingers at others, a lot of us do some other hyper religious things that make people shake their heads and wonder what’s wrong with us: